 \section{From Quadrupeds to Bipeds}

 Works using RL for bipedal locomotion dates back to as early as 2005, when policy gradient \cite{tedrake2005learning} was used to train a small biped to walk in under 20 minutes. \citet{schuitema2010design} use RL to train a 2D biped to walk in 2010. \citet{hester2010generalized} applied model-based RL to learn soccer penalty kicks for a NAO humanoid.
-These early works focused on learning directly on the physical robots and therefore were only applied to simplified biped, e.g., a small biped with large feet or a biped with motion restricted to a 2D plane.
+These early works focused on learning directly on the physical robots and therefore were only applied to simplified bipeds, e.g., a small biped with large feet or a biped with motion restricted to a 2D plane.

-From early 2000 to the \cite{DRC2015final} (DRC) in 2015 , the dominant approach to control humanoid robots was OC or heuristic methods with simplified dynamics models.
+From early 2000 to the \cite{DRC2015final} (DRC) in 2015, the dominant approach to control humanoid robots was OC or heuristic methods with simplified dynamics models.
 Early works on the use of OC for humanoids resorted to the simplified linear models of the dynamics to enable linear MPC \cite{kajita2003biped,wieber2006trajectory}.
 However, for multi-contact behaviors (making contact with the environment using both feet and arm), later works focused on solving the holistic problem using the robot full dynamics with contact \cite{tassa2012synthesis,mordatch2012discovery,lengagne2013generation,posa2014direct}.
 These holistic approaches showed little success through a model predictive control fashion in real-world humanoid control \cite{koenemann2015whole}.
 In DRC 2015, most teams used a combination of simplified models planning together with full-body inverse dynamics/kinematics~\cite{feng2015optimization,kuindersma2016optimization,johnson2017team}.
-However, this contest demonstrated that humanoid technology is by no measure close to be deployed for real-world problems and a paradigm-shift is required~\cite{murphy2015meta,atkeson2018happened}.
+This DRC demonstrated that humanoid technology is by no measure close to being deployed for real-world problems and a paradigm shift is required~\cite{murphy2015meta,atkeson2018happened}.